MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302b.md

 ---
 title: MR and Azure 302b - Custom vision
-description: Complete this course to learn how to implement the Azure Custom Vision API within a mixed reality application.
+description: Complete this course to learn how to train a machine learning model, and then use the trained model, to recognize similar objects, as provided by the camera capture of the Microsoft HoloLens.
 author: drneil
 ms.author: v-arood
 ms.date: 07/03/2018